 3. The Goal Is Less, Not Perfection

 How many clothes do you need?
-Unfortunately or fortunately, there is no one size fits all right answer to this question.
+There is no one size fits all answer to this question.

 It depends on…